rishabhtiwari/sc/README.md

-# iChat Assistant - Refactored
+# iChat Assistant - System Tray Integration

-A JavaFX-based floating chat assistant with a clean, modular architecture.
+A JavaFX-based chat assistant that runs in your system tray/dock like IntelliJ and other professional applications.

 ## 🏗️ Project Structure